-Make Up: Facial make up is not encouraged, but if worn it must be lightly and tastefully applied(for girls grade 7+).
+Make Up: Facial make-up is not encouraged, but if worn, it must be lightly and tastefully applied (for girls grade 7+).
 Body, face, or hair glitter is not to be worn.

-Jewelry: Jewelry should be worn in good taste and should not be distracting, excessive, inconsistent with our Christian values or inappropriate for school.
-Post earrings and small earringsare acceptable for girls and are to be worn in the lobes of the ears only.
+Jewelry: Jewelry should be worn in good taste and should not be distracting, excessive, inconsistent with our Christian values, or inappropriate for school.
+Post earrings and small earrings are acceptable for girls and are to be worn in the lobes of the ears only.
 A small nose stud is acceptable (for girls grade 9+).
-The use of excessive jewelry, large chain link jewelry, spikes or metal necklaces or bracelets, including chains to hold wallets are not appropriate for school.
+The use of excessive jewelry, large chain link jewelry, spikes, or metal necklaces or bracelets, including chains to hold wallets, are not appropriate for school.

 Jewelry must be removed during Physical Education class.
-The School Administration reserves theright to determine when such piercings or other jewelry are excessive or distracting.
+The School Administration reserves the right to determine when such piercings or other jewelry are excessive or distracting.
 Students will be asked to remove such jewelry and not to wear it again.

-General Clothes Requirements
+General Clothes Requirements (All Grades)

 Hats: No hats or hoods up in the school building.
-Headwear must reflect the spirit of the dresscode.
+Headwear must reflect the spirit of the dress code.

-Tops: Shirts are to be worn tucked in at all times and may not show any midriff skin when armsare raised to shoulder height.
-Remind students to come to school with shirts tucked in and check their shirts when coming in from recess and P.E.
-Blouses with cut-outs on shoulders or backs are not allowed.
-Shirts layered beneath sweaters, sweatshirts, or dresses may be non-collared, but otherwise must be within dress code.
+Tops: Shirts are not to show any midriff skin when arms are raised to shoulder height.
+Blouses with cutouts on the shoulders or back are not allowed.
+Shirts layered beneath sweaters, sweatshirts, or dresses may be non-collared, but they must otherwise comply with the dress code.
 Necklines should be no lower than the width of a standard credit card (2.25 inches) below the collarbone at the base of the neck.

-Bottoms: Pants, capris, shorts, skirts, skorts, jumpers, dresses, and tunics must be hemmed and worn near the waistline, no undergarments showing.
-All shorts, skirts, skorts, jumpers, dresses andtunics must be as long as the student's fingertips when standing, and no longer than brushing the top of the foot.
+Bottoms: Pants, capris, shorts, skirts, skorts, jumpers, dresses, and tunics must be hemmed and worn near the waistline, with no undergarments showing.
+All shorts, skirts, skorts, jumpers, dresses, and tunics must be as long as the student's fingertips when standing, and no longer than brushing the top of the foot.